HeyJoel/VehicleTaxonomy.Azure/README.md

 - [Terraform](https://www.terraform.io/): Popular cross-platform IaC via configuration files (HCL).
 [OpenTofu](https://opentofu.org/) is an open source fork of Terraform.
 - [Pulumi](https://www.pulumi.com/): Open source cross platform IaC using programming languages such as TypeScript and C#.

-In this example we're only dealing with Azure resources so I've used Bicep.
+This example deals only with Azure resources so I've chosen to use Bicep.

 ## Local Development

 ### Prerequisits

 - .NET 8 SDK
+- [Visual Studio Azure workload](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs?pivots=isolated#prerequisites) or equivalent tooling for your environment
 - Docker environment e.g. [Docker Desktop](https://qubitpi.github.io/docker-docs/get-docker/).

 Tested on Visual Studio 2022 and Docker Desktop for Windows with WSL2, but other environments should be supported.